rithvika-k/Reversi-Game/README.md

 # Reversi-Game
-Series of two labs (Lab 7 and Lab 8) that will complete an implementation for a board-type game called Reversi (also known as Othello).
+Series of two labs (Lab 7 and Lab 8) that completes an implementation for a board-type game called Reversi (also known as Othello).

 Code:
 U - for unoccupied,